Libensemble/libensemble/README.rst

 decision, and inference problems and expand the class of problems that can benefit from increased parallelism.

-libEnsemble's users select or supply **simulator** and **generator** Python functions, which perform/monitor computations and produce candidate parameter sets, respectively.
-Generator functions can train models, perform optimizations, and generate candidate parameters in a streaming fashion based on simulation results.
+libEnsemble's users select or supply **generator** and **simulator** Python functions, which respectively produce candidate parameters and perform/monitor computations based on those parameters.
+Generator functions can train models, perform optimizations, and generate candidate points in a streaming fashion based on simulation results.
 Users can incorporate any machine-learning, mathematics, resource-management, or other libraries into libEnsemble workflows, which at a minimum require only a basic familiarity with NumPy_.

 libEnsemble aims for:

 • **Extreme scaling**, from laptops to supercomputers.
 • **Resilience/fault tolerance**. libEnsemble can restart incomplete tasks or entire ensembles.
-• **Monitoring applications**, including recovering and dynamically reassigning resources.
+• **Monitoring of applications**, including recovering and dynamically reassigning resources.
 • **Portability and flexibility**.
 Run identical libEnsemble scripts across machines and facilities.
 • **Exploitation of persistent data/control flow**. libEnsemble can pass data between running functions.
 • **Relatively low start-up cost**.
 Most single-machine deployments don't require additional services.